danST Engineering are pleased to be able to offer this complete bolt on kit for the Ford Crossflow engine (Suitable for all 1300-1700cc)

 1 x danST Engineering Fitting Kit (4x Fluoro lined silicone hoses and 8x stainless mikalor clamps) in red, blue or black

-1 x 45mm Diameter, danST Aluminium Trumpet Kit complete with custom danST clamp ring assemblies (trumpets available in 50mm or 90mm lengths)
+1 x 45mm Diameter, danST Aluminium Trumpet Kit complete with custom danST clamp ring assemblies (trumpets available in 25/50/90mm lengths, please use drop down to select)

 1 x Heavy Duty danST Inlet Gasket